herowio/herow-sdk-android/README.md

 }
 ```

-Replace YOUR_GITHUB_USERNAME with the username you usually use to connect to Github.
+Replace YOUR_GITHUB_USERNAME with the username you usually used to connect to Github.
-Replace YOUR_GITHUB_TOKEN by your single-use token.
+Replace YOUR_GITHUB_TOKEN by the generated token that you can only see once.

 - Sync your project
 - Go to your build.gradle (app level) and in your dependencies add the following code:

 ```
-implementation 'io.herow.sdk:detection:7.1.0'
+implementation 'io.herow.sdk:detection:7.2.0'
 ```

 - Sync your project